What are your deadlines for Graduate applications?

 - We do not have cutoffs for either the GPA or GRE in that we review the entire application regardless of the numbers.
 If one or both is low, we look for strengths that might compensate.
 If the GPA is below 3.0 or the GRE scores are below 150, these are considered low, but an applicant with strong signs of potential for improvement still has a chance for admission.

-What makes SU's program in Forensic Science unique?
+What makes the Syracuse University program in Forensic Science unique?

 - Forensic Science and National Security Sciences Institute (FNSSI) incorporates a wide range of disciplines, from medicine, sciences, social sciences, humanities, law and other professional fields.